a-chakrawarti/Webpage-Crownstack/notes/README.md

         property1: property-value;
     }
     ```
+- The CSS `margin` properties are used to create space around elements, outside of any defined borders.
+- If the `margin` property has two values, for Example, `margin: 20px 30px;` 20px will apply to top, bottom and 30px to right and left.
+- The CSS `padding` properties are used to generate space around an element's content, inside of any defined borders.

+### Margin Collapse
+- Top and bottom margins of elements are sometimes collapsed into a single margin that is equal to the largest of the two margins.
+This does not happen on left and right margins!
+Only top and bottom margins!

 ## >| CSS Selectors
 CSS selectors are used to "find" (or select) the HTML elements you want to style.